Wareham police officers assist in ‘miraculous’ rescue of 5 people in water after boat crashes

 Officers responding to a report of a loud crash and people yelling for help in the area of 261 Great Neck Road around 8 p.m. found multiple people in the water by Stony Point Dike, police said.

-Officer James White jumped in the water with a life jacket and a throw ring and brought two people back to shore, a move that Acting Police Chief John Walcek praised.
+Acting Police chief John Walcek praised Officer James White for jumping into the water with a life jacket and a throw ring and bringing two people back to shore.

 Officer Blaise Lalli walked further down the dike to try and locate the others that were heard yelling.
 He found three additional people clinging to a channel marker buoy.

 Lalli contacted the responding Wareham Natural Resources boat, staffed by Harbormaster Garry Buckminster and Lt.
-Justin Harrington of the Onset Fire Department, who rescued the three on the buoy.
+Justin Harrington of the Onset Fire Department, who rescued the three on the buoy, including the owner of the boat, Mattapoisett Fire Chief Andrew Murray.

 Police say the five people sustained minor injuries; however, it could have been a lot worse if a 911 call was never made.